splunk/public-o11y-docs/apm/span-tags/cmms.rst

 How custom Monitoring MetricSets add value to your organization
 ======================================================================

-APM generates a collection of Monitoring MetricSets (MMS) by default; see :ref:`mms-dimensions`. create Monitoring MetricSets with custom dimensions to filter and aggregate the default generated metrics by a specific indexed span tag or process such as ``version.id``, ``version``, or ``cloud.provider``.
+APM generates a collection of MMS by default; see :ref:`mms-dimensions`.
+You can create additional MMS with custom dimensions to filter and aggregate the default generated metrics by a specific indexed span tag or process such as ``version`` or ``cloud.provider``.

-You can create custom Monitoring MetricSets at the service level and at the endpoint (span) level.
+You can create custom MMS at the service level and at the endpoint (span) level.
 When you create a custom dimension for a service-level MMS, APM generates MMS that include the six service-level metrics listed in :ref:`service-mms`, with your chosen indexed span tag or process as a custom dimension.
 If you select to add endpoint-level metrics as well, APM generates MMS that include the six span-level metrics listed in :ref:`endpoint-mms`, with your chosen indexed span tag or process as a custom dimension.

-When you create a Monitoring MetricSet with a custom dimension, you can use this custom dimension to create charts, dashboards, and alerts by leveraging the Infrastructure Monitoring platform.
+When you create an MMS with a custom dimension, you can use this custom dimension to create charts, dashboards, and alerts by leveraging the Infrastructure Monitoring platform.

-To learn more about a specific use case for custom Monitoring MetricSets: :ref:`custom-metricset`.
+To learn more about a specific use case for custom MMS: :ref:`custom-metricset`.

 How to generate a Monitoring MetricSet with a custom dimension
 ====================================================================

-When you generate a Monitoring MetricSet, the MetricSet configuration moves to the pending state where APM reviews the cardinality of your data.
-Before you generate a Monitoring MetricSet, first consider:
+Before you generate an MMS, first consider:

-* How you want to allocate the cardinality of your data to make your Monitoring MetricSets most efficient.
+* How you want to allocate the cardinality of your data to make your MMS most efficient.
-* If the cardinality check fails, the new MetricSet exceeds the cardinality limit for your organization.
+* Your organization's cardinality limits.
 See :ref:`troubleshoot-mms` for guidance on editing your MetricSet configuration to optimize your overall cardinality.
-* If the cardinality of your MetricSet is within your limits then you can enable the MetricSet.

 .. _mms-conf:

 Select how you want to configure your Monitoring MetricSet
 ------------------------------------------------------------------

-There are three options for the scope of the Monitoring MetricSet you generate, including generating a service-level MMS only, generating endpoint-level MMS for specific endpoints within a given service, or generating both service-level MMS and endpoint-level MMS for all endpoints within a service.
+There are three options for the scope of the MMS you generate, including generating a service-level MMS only, generating endpoint-level MMS for specific endpoints within a given service, or generating both service-level MMS and endpoint-level MMS for all endpoints within a service.

 Choosing the best option for your needs helps you allocate your organization's cardinality entitlement efficiently.
 See :ref:`reduce-cardinality` to learn more.

-You can also filter by specific tag values to further reduce the cardinality of your Monitoring MetricSet.
-All custom MMS include service level metrics.
-In addition, you can generate endpoint level metrics.
+You can also filter by specific tag values to further reduce the cardinality of your MMS.
+All custom MMS include service-level metrics.
+In addition, you can generate endpoint-level metrics.

 .. list-table::